The season changes

-The season has officially changed.
 The cement goose that I spotted on a morning walk last month has exchanged her dowdy coat and hat for a summery blue cotton frock and an over-sized ruffled bonnet.

 For the well-dressed male goose, or gander, I found an Uncle Sam Costume as well as green John Deere overalls that include a straw hat and a tiny shovel you can attach to your gander’s hand, er, wing.
 On Goose Clothes Galore, there’s even a Noah costume: